rfinn/SNeHost-Stellar-Mass-Calculations/README.md

 Python pipeline for creating stellar mass calculations for galaxies observed in the infrared via the Wide-field Infrared Survey Explorer.
 Multiple outside repositories are referenced in the tutorial, plus instructions for cloning and working with the repositories are detailed in the tutorial.

 **Overview**:
-- Setup a conda environment and launch the `TUTORIAL.ipynb` notebook with the environment kernel.
+- First, designate a folder/directory that you want to work out of, this directory will be where all of the files and images that are generated will go.
+This directory can be anywhere on your device, just make sure you can get the path for it (and remember where it is)!
+- Second, go to [this link](https://github.com/rfinn/halphagui) and clone the repository to your device.
+You will then need to go into that cloned repo and create a python virtual environment with Anaconda.
+Here is a [link](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) on how to create the virtual environment.
+One created, activate the environment.
+- Next, you will need to create a python environment kernel, install the `requirements.txt` for all of the dependencies of the `halphagui` repo, and install `jupyterlab` via these steps:
+  1. `pip install ipykernel`
+  2. `pip install -r requirements.txt`
+  3. `python -m ipykernel install --user --name=[insert name here]`
+  4. `conda install -c conda-forge jupyterlab`
+    - If Jupyter Lab does not start, you may have to install `chardet`:
+      - `conda install chardet`
+- Once all of these steps are complete, open the `TUTORIAL.ipynb` notebook and select the kernel that you just created.

+- Now you can start running the notebook by following the instructions layed out!
-- Steup home directory, current working directory, subdirectories for data and plots, and append a path to the `halphagui` repository.
+  - Setup the home directory, current working directory, subdirectories for data and plots, and append a path to the `halphagui` repository.
   - Read in your table of galaxy with the *at least* the following data columns:
     - `'RA'`, `'DEC'`, `'AGCnr'`, `'mu'`, `'e_mu'`
   - Run the cells containing all of the functions
   - Call the `getMasses` function with your table, let it run, and voilà!
     - The output table `galTable_withMasses.fits` automatically is downloaded into your `data` folder in your current working directory.

 # TUTORIAL.ipynb
 - Main python notebook where the calculations are done.
 All of the code is set, just download a copy, and follow the directions & change the what is necessary!